getporter/porter/docs/content/distribute-bundles.md

 ## Image References After Publishing

-When a bundle is published, all images [referenced][image-map] by the bundle are published **inside** bundle repository.
+When a bundle is published, all images [referenced][image-map] by the bundle are published **inside** the bundle repository.
 Bundles should be written to use the relocated image locations.

 * REGISTRY/ORG/BUNDLE:TAG